bg9595/mthfn/README.md

 # MathFunction
 <p align = "left"><img src="mathfn.png" alt="mathfnsample" width=1000>

 MathFunction is written with ease of use in mind, and the few lines above explain most of what is needed.
-Download `mathFunction.cpp` to your working directory and use `#include "mathFunction.cpp"`.
-Alternatively download `mathFunctionExamples.cpp`, which has `int main(){}` and some examples, and can be compiled.
+Download `mathFunction.cpp` to your working directory and use `#include "mathFunction.cpp"`, and if desired `using namespace mathFunction`.

+Alternatively, download `mathFunctionExamples.cpp`, which has `int main(){}` and some examples, and can be compiled on its own.